google/libphonenumber/FAQ.md

 a different country, for working out what kind of cost might be associated with  a number in an advert, etc. We don't think the lack of M2M support hinders any of those use-case, but we might be wrong.

-- Usually M2M numbers are atleast 2-5 digits longer than the usual phone numbers in respective region.
-Accepting them under known categories will make isPossible() test even more linient and allow more false postives in greater degree.
-So we would like to introduce it as separate Util like PhoneNumberUtil and ShortNumberInfo.
+- Usually M2M numbers are at least 2-5 digits longer than the usual phone numbers in the respective regions.
+Accepting them under known categories will make isPossible() test even more lenient increasing the number of false positives.
+We would like to introduce it as separate Util like PhoneNumberUtil and ShortNumberInfo.

-Conclusion: **Unfortunately we will be not able commit for any deadline for support of M2M numbers.** So till the library support the M2M ranges, we recommed users to have workarounds in their client code itself.
+Conclusion: **Unfortunately we will not be able to commit for any deadline to support M2M numbers.** We recommend users to implement workarounds in their client code itself.
 Please engage with the developer community at [Support M2M numbers](https://issuetracker.google.com/issues/74493346) with further information.

 ### What about numbers that are only valid for a set of subscribers?